taninhaa/taninhaa/README.md

 # Hey there!
 I'm Tania 👋

 ## 🚀 Data Enthusiast | Data Explorer | Passionate About Turning Data Into Impact
-I’m driven by the power of data transformation — from raw information to valuable insights, products, and tools.
+I’m driven by the power of data transformation, from raw information to valuable insights, products, and tools.
 I enjoy working across the entire pipeline: collecting, cleaning, analyzing, and building solutions that make data truly useful.

 ## 🛠 Tech Stack & Skills
 - **Languages:** Python, R, SQL, C, C++